Dre Campbell Farm

 Grasses

-These are not only useful but are also very attractive plants.
+These are not only useful but also very attractive plants.
 For the practical gardener, grasses are annual cereals useful in holding the soil in place, thus reducing soil erosion.

 They also work for suppressing weeds and accumulating soil nitrogen.
 Additionally, the residue left after cutting provides a nutrient-rich mulch that helps retain soil moisture.